-As of today, August 19, 2016, I’ve moved thirty-five times.
-The trail has been a wild ride filled with ups and downs, good and bad, hardship and fun.
+I’ve moved over thirty times, and the trail has been a wild ride filled with ups and downs, good and bad, hardship and fun.
 Some memories make me smile, others make me shudder, and all make me grateful for a forgiving, restoring God.

 As we watched (and made note) where God worked and is working, we would look back and see the firm foundation of the faithfulness of God.
 Those marker stones would build on the past for our present and future.
 Our steps would become more sure because we would be grounded in the sureness of God.